 ¾ HP Motor

-This is a heavy-duty drill press with a ¾ HP motor, giving you enough power and strength to get the job done.
+This is a heavy-duty drill press with a ¾-horsepower motor, providing enough strength to penetrate tough materials.

 Rotating and Pivoting Table